Scrobipalpa vasconiella

 Scrobipalpa vasconiella is a moth in the family Gelechiidae.
-It was described by Rössler in 1877.
-It is found on the Canary Islands and Madeira, as well as in Algeria, Portugal, Spain, southern France, Sardinia, Sicily, Italy, former Yugoslavia, Greece, south-western Russia and Turkey.
+It was described by Adolph Rössler in 1877.
+It is found on the Canary Islands and Madeira, as well as in North Africa (Algeria, Mauritania), southern Europe (Portugal, Spain, southern France, Sardinia, Sicily, Italy, former Yugoslavia, Greece, south-western Russia), and Asia from Turkey to Iran and Afganistan.

 The length of the forewings is 5–7 mm.